moderntribe/square-one/docs/theme/markup-and-style.md

 * Layout: used for any sort of globally defined layouts, consists of the general site content wrapper, but can also include additionally setup, globally used layouts
-* Theme / Skin: used for styles that are essentially skins or themes and will typically be used in specific scenarios along with other helpers that should be documented
+* Theme / Skin: used for styles that are essentially skins or themes and will typically be used in specific scenarios along with other helpers that should be documented (more to come on this and better define it later)
-* JS State: used only for classes which you implement as state hooks in your JavaScript